Can I Wear Contacts With Pink Eye

 It is also recommended that people with pink eye switch to daily disposable lenses if they have been wearing regular wear lenses or extended wear lenses.
 Daily disposable lenses must be thrown away after each use, preventing any bacteria or other particles from accumulating on the lens.
 This helps reduce the risk of further infection in the eyes.
 Finally, it is important to make sure the contact lens case is cleaned regularly and replaced every three months or so in order to prevent contamination of the lenses and potential recurrence of infection.

-See also What To Wear For Cross Country Skiing
+See also What Do Gods Wear

 How Long Does It Take To Recover From Pink Eye After Wearing Contacts?